TsuTsu03/JeizKen/replit.md

   - Enhanced StorySection with new story content and updated image gallery
   - Updated TimelineSection with new event schedule
   - Updated VenueSection with new venue images and address details
-  - Updated DressCodeSection with new clothing reference images
+  - Updated DressCodeSection with new clothing reference images and color palette
   - Added QR code payment options (GCash and Bank Transfer) to GiftSection
   - Updated SlideshowSection with new image gallery
   - Updated FAQ hashtag from #AlexanderTheGreatGotAnArmie to #KennethAndJeizlWedding
   - Fixed countdown timer to use correct wedding date and time
+  - Cleaned up FAQ section and updated contact information
+  - Added wedding coordinator contact details
+  - Removed wedding entourage section entirely
+  - Enhanced RSVP text styling to match design requirements